dejanrizvan/node-red-contrib-python3-function/README.md

 Install
 -------

-Requires Python 2.7 installed in the system.
+Requires minimum Python 2.7 installed in the system.
-Compatible with python 3.X
+Works also with Python 3.X

 `npm install -g node-red-contrib-python3-function`